What are Extension Marketing funds and how do I use them?

 How do I tell if a photo is high enough resolution?

-View our Image Ratio Table to learn how to get image resolution.
+View our Image Resolution Table to learn how to get image resolution.

 How do I get on the faculty expert list?
 I want to be available for media contact.